-The free-volume change in the spherical shell has two contributions $\delta V=\delta \rho N+ \delta N \rho$ in terms of density $\rho$ and number of particles $N$.
-The reduction of free volume $\delta V=v-v_0$ in a spherical shell as the system approach a transition is due to the increase of particles.
-That is approximated as $(\rho-\rho_{loc}) N_m$, where $N_{m}$ is the mean shell occupation in the supercooled state. $\delta N$ is variation of number of particles in a spherical-shell of infinitesimal thickness with $r^*\simeq$constant (fig. \ref{f:sch}(c)) that is negligible.
-Then the relaxation time from free-volume theory modified as function of $\rho_{loc}$ reads
+The free-volume change in the spherical shell $N_m /(\rho_0-\rho_{loc}) $, where $N_{m}$ is the mean shell occupation in the supercooled state and $\rho_0$ is the maximum value $\rho_{loc}$ attains by decrease of $T$ for a particular $V$, beyond which relaxation time diverges.
+Note that in the supercooled state, nearest neighbor distribution $P(n)$ overlaps for many temperatures for both models at a particular $\rho$; see the inset of Fig. \ref{f:f4}; implying $N_m$ is constant in the supercooled state.
+There is negligible variation in the number of particles in a spherical shell of infinitesimal thickness with $r^*\simeq$ constant (fig. \ref{f:f4}(inset)).
+This free volume in a shell with radius $r^*$ gives an estimate of the overall free volume, which assists the density relaxation.
+Then the relaxation time from free-volume theory is modified with $v_0=N_m/ \rho_0$ as a function of $\rho_{loc}$ reads

-A fit of this relation in KA and KAWCA models for $\rho=$ 1.2, 1.4, 1.6, and 1.8 in Fig. \ref{f:taurho} show $B\sim$ 1, which is consistent with experiments \cite{j:doolittle}.
-The $\rho_{0}$ for respective densities in the order above are 3.9,4.5,5.2, and 5.9 for KA and 4.6,4.8,5.3 and 5.9 show a systematic increase of $\rho_0$ and they both approach each other at high density.
-The Eq. \ref{eq:rht} is verified in glass forming linear flexible polymers near supercooled state \cite{j:jalim}.
-As the Eq. \ref{eq:rht} is similar to Vogel–Fulcher–Tammann (VFT) relation $\tau_\alpha=\tau_T \exp(A/(T-T_0))$.
-Equating the Eq. \ref{eq:rht} and VFT expression yields relation between $\rho_{loc}$ and temperature difference

-The variation of $\rho_{loc}$ and inverse of temperature in Fig. \ref{f:taugmx} show linear variation with concomitant logarithmic variation of $\tau_\alpha$.
-In the supercooled liquids Eq. \ref{e:tvft} is valid; it is clear from the KAWCA model at $\rho=$1.2 where cages become stable at only low temperatures, where the plot of Eq. \ref{e:tvft} in Fig. \ref{f:taugmx}(a) matches with variation of $\rho_{loc}$.